 In the summer months, Nazare is a bustling and vibrant holiday destination, which attracts a diversity of nationalities and range of ages.
 The winter draws a wholly different type of tourist, daredevil surfers, who come to surf the colossal waves that break off the Praia do Norte beach.

-For a holiday there is a lot to love about Nazaré, there is delicious sea food, beautiful scenery and a social holiday atmosphere.
-As a day trip, Nazaré is as equally appealing and combines historic monuments with a glorious beach.
+For a holiday there is a lot to love about Nazaré: there is delicious sea food, beautiful scenery and a social holiday atmosphere.
+As a day trip, Nazaré is as equally appealing, combining historic monuments with a glorious beach.
 This article will provide an introduction to Nazaré.

 Highlights of Nazaré